emirks/maestro-habit-tracker/README.md

 The bot uses an SQLite database (`discord_bot.db`) to store user information, declared habits, and progress.
 The database is periodically uploaded to Google Drive to ensure data is backed up regularly.

-## Google Drive Integration

-The bot downloads the latest version of the database from Google Drive when it starts if the local database does not exist.
-It also uploads the database every 10 minutes to keep a backup.

-## Logging

-The bot logs various events, errors, and warnings using Python's built-in logging module.
-Log files can help diagnose issues or understand the bot's behavior over time.

 ## Contributing

 Feel free to open issues or submit pull requests if you would like to contribute to the project.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.